EckertLab/protocols/DNA_library_prep_(parchman).md

 1. Add 0.5μL of Master Mix II to each well
 1. Spin annealed EcoRI and MseI plates at 1000xG for 20s.
 1. Orient EcoRI and MseI plates in steps 6-7 to match ligation plate orientation
+1. Did you orient the plates from Step 5??
 1. Using the multichannel pipette, add 1μL of annealed EcoRI adaptor to each well (this should be a plate)
   1. Always check to make sure each tip has liquid, some wells may be empty
   1. If empty you CANNOT PULL FROM OTHER WELLS!